-Site Plan Review: The permittee shall implement a site plan review process for applicable development sites.
-The site plan review shall include the following minimum requirements designed to prevent inadequate control measures from being implemented or modified:
+Site Plan Review: The permittee shall implement a plan review process for the control measures.
+The plan review shall include the following minimum requirements designed to prevent inadequate control measures from being implemented:

-Confirmation that control measures meet the requirements of Part I.E.4.
+Confirmation that control measures were designed to meet the requirements of Part I.E.4.

-Confirmation that site plans meet the requirements of Part I.E.4.c.v.
+Confirmation that site plans meet the requirements of Part I.E.4.a.v(B).

+Post Construction Site Plan Revisions:

+Major Modifications.
+Changes to the original site plan that remove or add additional area to the project, modify the final hydrology or drainage of the final design, replace an approved site plan, or otherwise expands or contracts the scope of the original project shall require the submission of plans to the permittee for review and approval.

+Minor Modifications.
+Modifications to the original site plan that do NOT increase the scope or change hydrology of the project but modifies/improves specific control measures used or specifies the relocation of previously approved control measures within the project shall be made in the field by the construction site owner/operator and thoroughly documented in the site plan narrative and/or drawings.
+If the permittee determines there are significant site plan revisions or updates that reflect changes to critical control measures that may result in an illicit discharge to the MS4 or state waters, the permittee must approve or require approval of those control measure revisions.
+The permittee must review these revisions during inspections, determine if the permittee approves, and show in some way (like initialing the map or through an electronic log) that the permittee approves of the minor modifications.

-The permittee must meet the requirements of Part I.E.4.c.v(A) and (B) before approving any modifications to the site plan
+The permittee will only approve a major and minor modification if the modification meets the applicable requirements of Part I.E.4.a.v(A) and (B).

-Construction Inspection and Acceptance: The permittee must implement inspection and acceptance procedures to ensure that control measures are installed and implemented in accordance with the site plan and include the following:
+Final Construction Inspection and Acceptance: The permittee must implement inspection and acceptance procedures to ensure that control measures are installed and implemented in accordance with the site plan and include the following:

 Confirmation that the completed control measure operates in accordance with the approved site plan.

 All applicable development sites must have operational permanent water quality control measures at the completion of the site.
 In the case where permanent water quality control measures are part of future phasing, the permittee must have a mechanism to ensure that all control measures will be implemented, regardless of completion of future phases or site ownership.
 In such cases, temporary water quality control measures must be implemented as feasible and maintained until removed or modified.
-All temporary water quality control measure must meet one of the design standards in Part I.E.4.c.iv.

-For the purpose of this section, completion of a site or phase shall be determined by the issuance of a certificate of occupancy, use of the completed site area according to the site plan, payment marking the completion of a site control measure, the nature of the selected control measure or equivalent determination of completion as appropriate to the nature of the site. vii.
-Long-Term Operation and Maintenance and Post Acceptance Oversight: The permittee must implement written procedures which include the following minimum requirements to ensure adequate long-term operation and maintenance of control measures to ensure that they are functioning as designed:
+All temporary water quality control measures must meet one of the design standards in Part I.E.4.a.iv.
+For the purpose of this section, completion of a site or phase shall be determined by the issuance of a certificate of occupancy, use of the completed site area according to the site plan, payment marking the completion of a site control measure, the nature of the selected control measure or equivalent determination of completion as appropriate to the nature of the site.

+Long-Term Operation and Maintenance and Post Acceptance Oversight: The permittee must implement written procedures which include the following minimum requirements to ensure adequate long-term operation and maintenance of control measures installed under previous and current permits that are owned by the permittee to ensure that they are functioning as designed.

+Procedures to track the location, operator (if different than the permittee), operator contact information, type, and maintenance of each control measure.

-Procedures to enforce the requirements for the owner or operator to implement and maintain control measures when necessary.
+Procedures to enforce the requirements for the operator (if different than the permittee) to implement and maintain control measures when necessary.